regcs/AliceLG/README.md

 ## Renderfarm Implementation (Experimental)

-The rendering of still holograms and holographic animations can be a time-consuming task on.
+The rendering of still holograms and holographic animations can be a time-consuming task.
 Therefore, this add-on provides a command line mechanism that was created for render farms which want to support the quilt rendering by Alice/LG on their systems.
 Since it has not been tested on a render farm environment yet, this feature is considered experimental.
 If you are working at a render farm and need help to implement this mechanism on your system, please [open an issue on the add-on's GitHub repository](https://github.com/regcs/AliceLG/issues).

 ### Basic Command Line Calls